- Is HTML5 supported by all browsers? The error your browser does not support HTML5 video should answer that quickly.

 3. Disable add-ons

-- Click the Three dots icon in the top right corner of the browser.
+- Click the three dots icon in the top right corner.

 4. Add plugins to support your browser

 - Press Windows key + S. Enter optional features and then select Manage optional features.

 - Select it from the list and click on Install.